Aeroraven/Ifrit-v2/README.md

 ## 5. License

-It' **by default** licensed under [AGPL-v3 License (or later)](https://www.gnu.org/licenses/agpl-3.0.en.html).
+It's by default licensed under [AGPL-v3 License (or later)](https://www.gnu.org/licenses/agpl-3.0.en.html).
 The copy for license can be found in the root directory.